ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/tuesday/preproc_htstream.md

     sbatch hts_preproc.slurm  # moment of truth!

 We can watch the progress of our task array using the 'squeue' command.
-Takes about 30 minutes to process each sample.
+Takes less than 10 minutes to process each sample.

-    squeue -u class42  # use your actual username, no brackets
+    squeue -u $USER  # use your actual username, no brackets

 ---